ejones18/python-for-data-science/README.md

 ## Getting Started

 To get started with the course, clone this repository to your local machine.
 You can then navigate to the session folders to access the course materials.
-The homework notebooks are located in the 'Homework' folder.

 ```bash
 git clone https://github.com/ejones18/python-for-data-science.git